bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 Rendering a component happens through bUnit's <xref:Bunit.TestContext>.
 The result of the rendering is an `IRenderedComponent`, referred to as a "rendered component", that provides access to the component instance and the markup produced by the component.

+> [!NOTE]
+> The preview and beta versions of bUnit included an experimental feature for writing tests using two test components, `<Fixture>` and `<SnapshotTest>`.
+Since there is now a better way to write tests in `.razor` files, the old experimental feature has been moved into a separate project named `bunit.web.testcomponents`.
+It is kept around to not break early adopters, but _no additional features or improvements_ is planned to it.
+>
+> To learn more, head over to the [bunit.web.testcomponents project](https://github.com/egil/bUnit/tree/main/src/bunit.web.testcomponents) on GitHub.

 ## Write tests in `.cs` or `.razor` files

 bUnit works with MSTest, NUnit, and xUnit, and it allows you to write the unit tests in either `.cs` or `.razor` files.